-Our panel of trained road traffic accident (RTA) injury lawyers are experienced in in achieving the highest damages for people who have sustained an injury in a car or motorbike crash in Harwich.
+The panel of trained road traffic accident (RTA) injury lawyers are experienced in achieving the highest damages for people who have sustained an injury in a car or motorbike crash in Harwich.

 Road accidents involving vehicles in Harwich are relatively commonplace.
 Statistics from accidents reported to the police show a total of 4000 accidents (3428 slight accidents, 538 serious accidents and 34 fatal accidents) in 2013 in Essex local authority area.
 In 2014 accidents increased to 4,352.

 Harwich work accident statistics